 Bibliometrics is a set of methods for quantitative analysis of scientific publications.
 Bibliometric indicators, based on number of publications and number of citations, are used for the analyses.
 The number of publications is used as a measure of scientific productivity and the number of citations as a measure of scientific impact.
 H-index and Impact Factors are two examples of indicators.

-As a complement to bibliometrics there are alternative measures, so called Altmetrics, which include number of visits at the site of or downloads of a publication, or comments on it in social media.
+As a complement to bibliometrics there are alternative measures, so called altmetrics, which include number of visits at the site of or downloads of a publication, or comments on it in social media.

 How can you use bibliometrics?

 As an employee or student at SLU, you have access to a number of citation databases with associated analytic tools.
-Using them, you can, among other values, see the citation data för your own publications, find out which articles and journals can be considered core articles or core journals within a specific subject area, or evaluate potential journals to publish in (see also Publication strategy).
+Using them, you can, among other values, see the citation data för your own publications, find out which articles and journals can be considered core articles or core journals within a specific subject area, or evaluate potential journals to publish in (see also Publishing strategy).

 Turn to the library!